Director: Sister Barbara Faber, RSM

 - Information and Referral

 The Food Pantry is available to eligible individuals and families.
-The Food Pantry is open on Monday from 12:00 noon until 2:00pm and on Tuesdays and Wednesdays from 9:00am to 2:00pm.
-In specific cases an appointment for pantry access may be made.
+The Food Pantry is open on Tuesdays and Wednesdays from 9:00am to 2:00pm and other times, by appointment.
 Donations of non-perishable food items and supermarket gift cards are very important to our ministry.

 The Interfaith Employment Effort acts as a support to the unemployed and to potential employers.
 The IEE is non-sectarian and there is no fee.
 Assistance with job searches, resume preparation, and interviewing techniques are offered.
-Hours on Wednesdays and on Thursdays.
+Hours are: Wednesday 11:30am to 1:00pm; Thursday 10:00am to 1:00pm and Friday 10:00am to 12 noon.
 It is suggested that individuals call (516) 599-7448 for an appointment.
 If positions are available, we would be very grateful for the information.
 Please watch the weekly bulletin for the JOB BANK.

-English as a Second Language Classes are held on Thursdays.
+English as a Second Language Classes are held on Thursdays from 12 noon to 2:00 pm.

 Please call the office for information or registration.